Atlas-OS/docs/docs/faq/index.md

-We're sorry, but the information here hasn't been written yet.
+*We're sorry, but the documentation for this isn't written yet.
+Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*